2002 FIFA World Cup knockout stage: Denmark vs England

 After five minutes, David Beckham launched a corner towards Rio Ferdinand, whose header was fumbled by Thomas Sørensen into the net.
 Michael Owen doubled England's advantage after Trevor Sinclair's pass was flicked to him by Nicky Butt.
 England made it 3-0 one minute before half-time when a throw-in by Danny Mills was missed by Niclas Jensen, with Beckham passing to Emile Heskey who swept the ball home.
 In the second half, England appeared to take their foot off the pedal, possibly with a view to conserving energy for the next round: but were easily able to snuff out any rare Danish attacks, neither side coming particularly close to scoring again.

 Sweden vs Senegal

 On 11 minutes, a Sweden corner was headed in by Henrik Larsson.
 Eight minutes before half-time, Henri Camara equalised for Senegal by shooting into the bottom-left corner.
 Camara scored the golden goal on 104 minutes, from a similar position shooting low in off the left post.
 Senegal became the second African nation to reach the quarter-finals, after Cameroon in 1990.

 Spain vs Republic of Ireland

-Spain took the lead early with a goal from Fernando Morientes.
-They managed to hold out until the very last minute, when a foul by Captain Fernando Hierro saw a penalty converted by Robbie Keane.
+Spain took the lead in the 8th minute with a goal from Fernando Morientes, a header to the left corner of the net after a cross from the right.
+In the 62nd minute, Ian Harte missed a penalty after a foul on Damien Duff.
+Spain managed to hold out until the very last minute, when a foul by Captain Fernando Hierro on saw a penalty converted by Robbie Keane low to the left corner of the net to make it 1-1.
 After extra time ended goalless, Spain triumphed 3–2 on penalties with goalkeeper Iker Casillas emerging a hero by saving two attempts.